PaddlePaddle/PaddleOCR/deploy/pdserving/README.md

 This document will introduce how to use the [PaddleServing](https://github.com/PaddlePaddle/Serving/blob/develop/README_CN.md) to deploy the PPOCR dynamic graph model as a pipeline online service.

+Compared with hubserving deployment, PaddleServing supports high concurrency and efficient communication between the client and the server.
-**note**: Paddle Serving service deployment framework introduction and tutorial reference [document](https://aistudio.baidu.com/aistudio/projectdetail/1550674).
+The introduction and tutorial of Paddle Serving service deployment framework reference [document](https://aistudio.baidu.com/aistudio/projectdetail/1550674).

 ## Contents